umami-hep/umami/paper/paper.md

 ## Training

-Different architectures of neural networks are supported in `Umami` for definition with configuration files.
+Different architectures of neural networks, including Deep Multi-Layer-Perceptrons [@LeCun:2015] and Deep Sets [@Zaheer:2017], are supported in `Umami` for definition with configuration files.
-The training is performed with `TensorFlow` using the `keras` back-end and the Adam optimizer[@Kingma:2015], supporting the use of GPU resources to drastically shorten the time to train the networks.
+The training is performed with `TensorFlow` using the `keras` back-end and the Adam optimizer [@Kingma:2015], supporting the use of GPU resources to drastically shorten the time to train the networks.
 Parameters defined in the configuration file include the batch size, the number of epochs, as well as the learning rate.
 The resulting model from each epoch during the training is saved.
 These models are evaluated on a validation dataset to identify the optimal configuration.
 Typical performance metrics include the validation loss and the efficiency in identifying the correct jet labels.
 These can be plotted as a function of the training epoch to select the epoch which corresponds to the optimal performance of the trained model.
 The steps involved in the training workflow are illustrated in \autoref{fig:training}.
 After the "Training" step, the optimal model configuration is chosen in the "Validation" step by evaluating the trained model with the "Scale Dict" on a validation sample.